Jonathan Stewart: 2014 season

 In Week 14, against the New Orleans Saints, he recorded 155 yards on 20 carries.
 He had a career long 69-yard touchdown run in that same game.
 In Week 16, against the Cleveland Browns, he had 24 carries for 122 yards in the 17–13 victory.
 He finished the regular season with 175 carries for 809 yards and three rushing touchdowns.
 Along with that, he had 25 receptions for 181 yards and one receiving touchdowns.
-In the Wild Card Round of the playoffs, Stewart had 24 carries for 123 rushing yards and one touchdown in a 27–16 victory over the Arizona Cardinals.
+In the Wild Card Round of the playoffs, Stewart had 24 carries for 123 rushing yards and one touchdown in a 27–16 victory over the Cardinals.

 2015 season: Super Bowl 50 appearance

 Stewart had an impressive game in a win against the Seattle Seahawks in Week 6.
 He carried the ball 20 times for 78 yards and two touchdowns.
 This marked the first time Stewart had two rushing touchdowns in one game since 2009.
 Stewart recorded 125 yards rushing with 5.2 yards per carry in a victory over the Philadelphia Eagles in Week 7.
 Stewart continued his high level of play during a Monday night win over the Indianapolis Colts, rushing for 82 yards along with a rushing touchdown.
 Stewart missed the final three games on the regular season with a foot injury.
 Even with the missed games, he finished with 989 rushing yards and six touchdowns along with 16 receptions with 99 yards and one receiving touchdown.
 Stewart finished eighth in the NFL in rushing.

-In the Divisional Round, Stewart rushed for 106 yards and two touchdowns on 19 carries to key Carolina's 31–24 win over the Seattle Seahawks.
-In the NFC Championship against the Arizona Cardinals, he finished with 83 rushing yards in the 49–15 victory.
+In the Divisional Round, Stewart rushed for 106 yards and two touchdowns on 19 carries to key Carolina's 31–24 win over the Seahawks.
+In the NFC Championship against the Cardinals, he finished with 83 rushing yards in the 49–15 victory.
 In Super Bowl 50, Stewart rushed for 29 yards on 12 carries and scored the lone touchdown for the Panthers.
-The Panthers fell to the Denver by a score of 24–10.
+The Panthers fell to the Denver Broncos by a score of 24–10.
 He was ranked 86th by his fellow players on the NFL Top 100 Players of 2016.

 2016 season

 Stewart again began the 2016 season as the Panthers starting running back, but missed three games following a hamstring injury in Week 2.
-He returned with 85 yards and two touchdowns against New Orleans and 95 yards and two touchdowns against Arizona in Weeks 6–7.
-In Week 12 against Oakland, he again had two touchdowns, marking the first time since 2009 he had three two-touchdown games.
-He recorded a season-high 25 carries for 132 yards against Washington in Week 15.
+He returned with 85 yards and two touchdowns against the Saints and 95 yards and two touchdowns against the Cardinals in Weeks 6–7.
+In Week 12 against the Raiders, he again had two touchdowns, marking the first time since 2009 he had three two-touchdown games.
+He recorded a season-high 25 carries for 132 yards against the Washington Redskins in Week 15.
 He led the team with 218 rushes for 824 yards and nine rushing touchdowns.